plauer/databases/README.md

 #databases
 This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).

-This project was worked on with a pair.
+The objectives for this project were to build a persistent SQL-backend chat server.